wwelding/jlastwood.github.io/aboutjanet.md

 She has more than 30 years experience in development, administration and operations.

+### Personality

+[Defenders](https://www.16personalities.com/profiles/bcdb3e137678c) handle difficult situations well and tend to be emotionally secure, bold, and resistant to stress.
+They rarely seek the spotlight, but lead by an example of self-determination and uncomplicated honesty.

 ### Location

 Digital nomad, however her home base is currently Barcelona, Spain.
 She spends considerable time in Oakville